 5. Where appropriate, leave room for your managers and supervisors to handle violations of policies.
 Be able to allow them flexibility based on their judgment and experience.

 6. Always require a signed acknowledgement that the employee has reviewed and received the manual.
 This signed document should be placed in their personnel file with a copy to the employee for their records.

 7. Date any revisions and have the employee place them in their manual with a new acknowledgement signed and filed.

 Remember, an out of date handbook is not only useless but may also create a risk to your company.
 Stay current on laws and regulations and keep your manual up to date.

-Have a question for Lola?
-Ask or leave a comment below!
+Have a question for Lola or want to leave a comment?
+Click here.